Lawrenccee/YugiohDex-/README.md

 * Packaging/Porting: / OS X / Windows / Linux

 ## Minification & Bundling
 Our Twitter Bootstrap that was used was the minified version.
-For JS we used jscompress in order to minify and compress our JS files for faster loading.
+For JS we used Yahoo yuicompressor in order to minify and compress our JS files for faster loading.

 ###### CSS
 Our CSS was all made by using a minified Twitter Bootstrap this increased performance by only having to request for one file for the CSS.